-You need to have a clear vision of what your objectives are prior to developing an art marketing plan.
+You need to have a clear vision of your objectives before developing an art marketing plan.

 Every newsletter you write should have a purpose.

-If you do not know the reason why you are writing to your email list you are wasting your reader’s time and your time.
+If you do not know why you are writing to your email list, you are wasting your reader’s time and time.